lukereding/graphics/README.md

 ### quantitative x categorical data

 Plot the data for each group as a histogram; include plain vanilla boxplot alongside.
-Like a typical scatterplot, this display is nice because it shows the actual data in a nice form alongside a statistical summary of the data (a boxplot here, a regression line in a boxplot).
+Like a typical scatterplot, this display is nice because it shows the actual data in a nice form alongside a statistical summary of the data.

 `data(iris); beeStripBox(iris$Sepal.Length,iris$Species,xlab="species",ylab="sepal length",main="beeStripBox() example")`